praty5/Pocket-Monster-Trading-Card-Game/README.md

 ## Description
 The Pocket Monsters Trading Card Game (⚡🐭) is a digital adaptation of the popular Pokémon trading card game.
 It offers a digital taste of collecting your favourite and rare Pokémon.
 Each virtual trading card has a different value (virtual) according to its rarity.

-## Bugs/Issues
-I am aware that using my program on Mac OS is making the ASCII art different/weird.
-Possible fix planned for later.

 ## Features
 - Buy virtual Pokémon trading cards.
 - Sell your Pokémon cards to earn virtual money.